jezza64/jbnotes/ML_Model_selection_business_process.md

 5. Modelling

     a.
-Does it need to be interperable?
+Does it need to be interoperable?

     b.
 How to tune